 Members’ work is also displayed at various places throughout Bemidji: The Beltrami County History Center, Merit Care Walk-In Clinic, Riverwood Bank, North Country Regional Hospital, Merit Care – Lower Level Lab – Main Building, Bemidji Community Art Center, Kitchigami Library Art Wall, and at the Dunn Brothers Coffee, Wild Hare Bistro, The Cabin, Tutto Bene, and The Fleur de Lis Gallery.

 In 1972, a dozen artists or so decided to join together in ‘…the promotion of art, art interest and art activities among the people of Bemidji and the surrounding area.’
 Their ideas gave rise to the Northern Artist Association.
 Their goals then and now continue to be ‘…to seek places to display the art work of area members, … and to sponsor art education through speakers, demonstrations and exhibits.’
 From that small group of twelve artists, membership has now grown to forty-four.
 To this day, the Northern Artist Association continues to hold weekly painting sessions and monthly special programs to which the public is always invited.

 Gallery North hours are from 10am to 5pm, Monday through Saturday.
 Gallery North is always looking for artists for the Showcase Wall; if interested in displaying your art work, or in becoming a member, please contact the gallery at 218-444-9813 for more information.
-If you would like to see more pictures of events at Gallery North, “Like” Gallery North on facebook.
-Members of the gallery have rotated their art spaces on May 19, and many new works have been brought in, so come in to see our new look.
+If you would like to see more pictures of events at Gallery North, “Like” Gallery North on Facebook.